JoshMarino/gazebo_and_ros_control/README.md

     joint: joint3
     pid: {p: 100.0, i: 0.01, d: 10.0}
 ```
+This gets loaded to the parameter server in the roslaunch file.
 The .yaml file is where the controller type is defined.
 Multiple controllers can be defined in a single .yaml file.
 When this file contains more than one controller, the ros_control controller_manager can be used to toggle between the different controllers.
 A sufficient controller definition will require the type of controller(actuation method), the joint it is acting upon, and the gains of the controller (in our case, a common PID controller).
 Other parameters can be defined in the .yaml.
 It is of importance to note that when interfacing Gazebo and ros_control, the joint_state_controller paramter must also be defined here.
 The transmission_interface isn't necissary for simulation in Gazebo, it's importance becomes aparent when you want to control your robot.

-2.Step two:
+2. Step two:
 Nest we need to create a launch file that will load controller parameters to the parameter server and start up the controller.
 The launch file will also startup the robot in the world of Gazebo Rviz.
 ```
 <launch>